usethesource/rascal-website/release-notes/rascal-0-40-x-release-notes.md

 * `lang::rascal::vis::ImportGraph` was added as a port of the ASF+SDF Meta-Environment import graph visual.
 * `lang::std::ANSI` is a almost complete specification of the ANSI standard for character markup.
 * `util::Clipboard` was added to give programmatic access to the systems copy/paste feature for textual content.
 The feature starts up lazily so the first call to `copy` or `paste` is slower than subsequent calls.
 In a headless environment `copy` always returns the empty string and `paste` simply has no effect.
 Paste and copy are "thread friendly" in that they will produce or reproduce a string that at one time was in the system's copy/paste buffer.
 However, it is not necessarily the last entry and other processes may overwrite the buffer while the Rascal programming is running that has just written to it.
+* `util::Eval` was refactored and reimplemented for efficiency and robustness, following the TutorCommandExecutor design from the rascal-tutor project.
+Eval instances are now fully configured via `PathConfig`.
+* The concept of CodeActions was added to util::IDEServices, they also extend error `Message` constructors.
+CodeActions can be used to register quickfixes and other code related actions to editor positions.
+The positions are either directed by the error message they are attached to, or via syntax-directed pattern matching.
+This feature plays well with the LanguageServer features in rascal-lsp.
+* added `util::Reflective::newRascalProject` to set up an empty project template with the right RASCAL.MF file and pom.xml file.
+* `ManifestRunner.java` was removed because it was unused.
+* The `benchmark:///` resolver was removed, so was `test-temp:///`, `test-data:///` and `test-modules:///`.
+* The `memory://` resolver now supports independently garbage collectible filesystems per authority name.
+*

 The Java model has received big maintenance love and attention, including improvements to the generic M3 model:
 * Bumped and upgraded  to the JDT version from Eclipse 2020-03